jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 Chris Mason, the principal Btrfs author, has stated that the goal was, *"to let Linux scale for the storage that will be available.
 Scaling is not just about addressing the storage but also means being able to administer and to manage it with a clean interface that lets people see what's being used and makes it more reliable[^128]."*

 Btrfs adds support for resource pooling and using extents to make logical drives across physical devices.
-It also includes snapshoting of files--for point in time restore and in place cloning, and check-suming and becomes a replacement for LVM + Ext4.
+It also includes snapshoting of files--for point in time restore and in place cloning, and checksuming and becomes a replacement for LVM + Ext4.
 In order to format a system using Btrfs you need to install ```btrfs-tools``` on Ubuntu and ```btrfs-progs``` on Fedora.
 Suse Linux is the only major Linux distribution that has adopted btrfs as the default filesystem on their [Enterprise Edition Linux](https://www.suse.com/documentation/sles-12/singlehtml/stor_admin/stor_admin.html#sec.filesystems.major.btrfs "Suse Linux adopts btrfs as default").
 Though Facebook has made a significant investment and use of Btrfs and though they are not a Linux Distro company, they have [a large vested interest in Btrfs](https://facebookmicrosites.github.io/btrfs/ "Facebook uses btrfs").
 [Oracle maintains the documentation for btrfs](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_create_btrfs.html "Oracle maintains the documentation for btrfs").

 * ```sudo dnf install btrfs-progs```
 * ```sudo yum install btrfs-progs```